ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/bitcoin_wallet.md

 ## Summary

-Congratulations!!!
+!!!
+Success

     You have participated in the bitcoin testnet using a securely built electrum bitcoin wallet powered by a Hyper Protect Virtual Server.
+Congratulations!!!

 :rocket:

 Now, it's time to clean up...